paulErdos/Lottery-Scheduler/README.txt

 3. Type shutdown.
 4. Type exit to reboot the newly built system.

-Quick Testing the Static Scheduler
+Quick Testing the Static Scheduler:
+1. In the test directory type 'make' to build both the tests.

+Quick Testing the Dynamic Scheduler:
 1. In the test directory type 'make' to build both the tests.

 Directory Structure: